Three Gorges: Course of the Yangtze

-After arriving at Yibin (宜宾), in Sichuan Province (四川), the Yangtze River (长江) flows from Jiangjin (江津), of Chongqing Municipality (重庆), to Yichang (宜昌), of Hubei Province (湖北); and this section of the river is called Chuanjiang (川江), or "the river of Sichuan".
+After arriving at Yibin, in Sichuan Province, the Yangtze River flows from Jiangjin, Chongqing Municipality, to Yichang, Hubei Province; and this section of the river is called Chuanjiang, or "the river of Sichuan".
 In the past, it was the only waterway that connected Sichuan and Guizhou to China's eastern area.
-(The Wu River (乌江) flows past Guizhou and empties into the Yangtze River at Fuling (涪陵), of Chongqing Municipality).
-Downstream, the Chuanjiang passes the Wu Mountains—the second ladder of the Chinese mainland—which form the Qutang Gorge (瞿塘峡), the Wu Gorge (巫峡), and the Xiling Gorge (西陵峡) along the Yangtze River, which is where this area gets its name.
+(The Wu River flows past Guizhou and empties into the Yangtze River at Fuling, of Chongqing Municipality).
+Downstream, the Chuanjiang passes the Wu Mountains, which form the Qutang Gorge, the Wu Gorge, and the Xiling Gorge along the Yangtze River, collectively known as the Three Gorges.

 The region

-The Three Gorges span from the western, upriver, city of Fengjie, in Chongqing Municipality, to the east, downstream, city of Yichang, in Hubei province.
+The Three Gorges span from the western, upriver, town of Fengjie, in Chongqing Municipality, to the east, downstream, city of Yichang, in Hubei province.
 The Three Gorges Reservoir Region is approximately 200 km in length, while the Three Gorges themselves occupy about 120 km within this region: this has attracted global attention to the Three Gorges Dam and changed the culture and environment of the region.

 Although it is primarily famous for its scenery, the Three Gorges region is historically and culturally important in China.
 Many settlements and archaeological sites were submerged by the upstream reservoir of the Three Gorges Dam.